Houthi video shows the Yemeni rebels planted bombs on tanker now threatening Red Sea oil spill

 “The effectiveness of our operations and their control of the situation is acknowledged by the enemies,” al-Houthi said.

-Western countries and the United Nations have warned any oil spill from the Sounion could devastate the coral reefs and wildlife that call the Red Sea home.
-The U.S. State Department did not immediately respond to a request for comment over the new Houthi footage.
+Western countries and the United Nations have warned any oil spill from the Sounion could devastate the coral reefs and wildlife around the Red Sea.
 However, the EU's naval force in the region says it has yet to see any oil spill from the Sounion.

 Operation Aspides “is preparing to facilitate any courses of action, in coordination with European authorities and neighboring countries, to avert a catastrophic environmental crisis," the EU mission said.
 “Together, we can protect the environment and maintain stability in the region.”